Current trends in Artificial Intelligence, Machine Learning and NLP

 AI and ML integration among more chatbot trends

-With chatbots and digital agents in CRM, AI powered HRIS, Robotic bosses and automated assembly lines, VR powered shop-floor demos etc. AI innovation promises something for every industrial sector.
+With chatbots and digital assistants, AI powered HRIS, Robotic bosses and automated assembly lines, VR powered shop-floor demos etc. AI innovation promises something for every industrial sector.
 According to a paper published by McKinsey and Company, Notes from the Frontier: Modeling the Impact of AI on the World Economy, an estimated 70% of businesses will be using some form of AI by 2030.
 AI adoption rates will rise as more global businesses will open up to AI and ML integration, making it a market of about $13 Trillion by 2030.

 Mckinsey and Company speculates that this might further widen the gap between those markets that successfully integrate AL and ML into their businesses as opposed to those that do not.
 In other words, the divide between developed and undeveloped nations can develop further with the growth in AI integration.
 On the other hand, the study also points out that there can be a steep decline in the jobs held by the upper tier society.

 The speed with which AI models can be trained is heavily hardware reliant.
 Unlike software, specialized hardware is a necessity for AI and compliments CPU function.
 Complex tasks such as Facial Recognition and Object Detection can be accomplished at a faster rate with the increased processing power provided by additional hardware.

 Specialized chips for speeding up AI- based applications will gain more appreciation and application by the end of 2019.
 Computer Vision, Natural Language Processing and Speech Recognition are some specific use cases that will stand to benefit most from the introduction of AI-ready chips.
 End-users can expect a significant leap in the intelligence offered in the next generation AI based applications offered by the Automobile and Healthcare industry.